How many times have you gone back and forth over email, trying to find when to meet?

 Here’s how it works:

 - You choose your availability preferences for an upcoming meeting

 - We insert a link in your email so your recipient can see available slots and book one

 - We track your availability and remove any times that fill up before your recipient books

 The beauty of this tool is that it plugs right into your inbox.
 That, and a free trial of Yesware includes a bunch of other superpowers, like:

 If you do want to access these other superpowers, they’ll insert as buttons in your inbox with the Book A Time functionality.

 If you don’t want the other features, the good news is they’re unobtrusive.
 You can just use Book A Time.

 Relieve yourself from being your own personal assistant, and never ask “when are you free?” again.

-Try out Book A Time free for 28 days — we promise not to ask you for a credit card.
+Try out Book A Time for free — we promise not to ask you for a credit card.
 (Here’s a video that walks you through the tool firsthand.)
 You’ll find that you win time back in your day and you help streamline things for your email recipients.